#P40016. 2019 ICPC NA Qualifier Contest F - Prospecting

 Pete has surveyed the geology of the area and knows the mine layout, as well as the amount of ore in each chamber, but hasn’t yet decided on a strategy for how to dig the tunnels.
 He knows that in addition to any riches he earns from the mine itself, he will need some amount of startup money in order to reach the motherlode, and so he is courting investors.
 He wants to present them with two pieces of information:

-Given the mine layout, compute aa and bb.
+Given the mine layout, compute and .

 输入格式